joshwaiam/hex-flower-movement-simulator/README.md

 ### blockers

-An array of objects that represent blockers.
-Blockers are edges of a tile that prevent movement in a certain direction.
+An array of objects showcasing which edges of a tile the player cannot pass through

 ### teleporters